antonsn/remote-fish-feeder/README.md

 - check/provide your camera stream url in `server.js`, especially, if you are not using `mjpeg-streamer`
 - change password  in `server.js` so noone else can access your fish
 - do a nasty router config if you do not have a static IP.
-(Dynamic DNS Providers)

-//TODO

-- wiring
+Check Dynamic DNS Providers tutorials.

+For example I used https://www.duckdns.org/ and in `Dynamic DNS Settings` of my router.